Salmon Arm’s Roy Sakaki named Hockey Canada Ambassador - Salmon Arm Observer

 “I didn’t know what the heck that meant,” laughed Sakaki, the Salmon Arm Minor Hockey Association (SAMHA) administrator.
 “I thought, ‘hey, maybe I’ll get a free trip to Japan or something!’”

-A Google search later and Sakaki, who prefers to be working behind the scenes celebrating the accomplishments of others, recognized his time in the spotlight was coming.
+A Google search later and Sakaki, who prefers to be working behind the scenes celebrating the accomplishments of others, realized his time in the spotlight was coming.

 They call him Mr. Hockey.